brenonsantos/OpenPDM/README.md

 ## Software Rambling
 The software architecture was based on AUTOSAR because we thought it would be cool.
 Problem is, I didn't knew anything about AUTOSAR before starting this project, so it is kind of messy.
 For the next version I'll simplify the architecture and port the code to C++.
 The configuration of the PDM is done by modifying a single file at core/src/pdm_cfg.c.
-More about this.
+[More about this](Software/stm32f103c8t6_v0.1/README.md).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0NTQwOTc3NSwxNjY5OTcyNjA4LC0xOD
+eyJoaXN0b3J5IjpbODMzMDEwOTMwLDIwNDU0MDk3NzUsMTY2OT
-Q1NDMzODcwLDEzNjQ4NjM1MzMsLTE2MDQ4MTQwMDMsLTE4NzAw
+k3MjYwOCwtMTg0NTQzMzg3MCwxMzY0ODYzNTMzLC0xNjA0ODE0
-MDIzOTFdfQ==
+MDAzLC0xODcwMDAyMzkxXX0=
 -->